intel-iot-devkit/how-to-code-samples/doorbell/java/README.md

 ![](./../../images/java/looks when running.png)

-### Determining the IP address of the Intel® Edison board when connected via wireless
+### Determining the IP address of the Intel Edison board when connected via wireless

-You can determine what IP address the Intel® Edison board is connected to by running the following command:
+You can determine what IP address the Intel Edison board is connected to by running the following command:

     ip addr show | grep wlan

-You will see the output similar to the following:
+You will see output similar to the following:

     3: wlan0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast qlen 1000
         inet 192.168.1.13/24 brd 192.168.1.255 scope global wlan0

 The IP address is shown next to `inet`.
 In the example above, the IP address is `192.168.1.13`.

-### Determining the IP address of the Intel® Edison board when connected via ethernet
+### Determining the IP address of the Intel Edison board when connected via ethernet

-If you are using an Intel® Galileo board, which connects via an ethernet cable, run the following command:
+If you are using an Intel Galileo board, which connects via an ethernet cable, run the following command:

 	ip addr show